 Note: Icelandair, which offers some of the best routes to Scandinavia, offers great deals during these shoulder seasons.

 In the earlier shoulder in East Africa, the spring high season is over but the weather is still cool and dry.
 Animals are gathering at waterholes, making game viewing easy.
 In the early Fall, safari crowds have started to head home, but the tail end of the Great Migration is often still heading across Kenya’s Masaai Mara towards Tanzania.

 Throughout the whole region, October, the start of the intermittent or “short” rain season, is best for bird-watching.
-Only a tiny handful of tour companies, like Hakuna Matata Tours, offer safaris all across East Africa.
+Only a tiny handful of tour companies offer safaris all across East Africa.